lethal-lisa/Nightcrawler/doc/nstspecs.md

 - `DTH` : For "death" nodes.

 ## NST Node Layout
 This type of node contains vital information about the story file overall, including story format version, global strings, the game's starting scene, and item names.
 It must be located at position 0 in the file, and only one node of this type may exist per story.
 Binary layout to follow:

 - byte (char) [4] : Magic `"NST"`.
-- uint32          : Format Version (must be three in this version).
+- uint32          : Format Version (must be `4` in this version).
 - uint32          : Address of the game's title screen string (zero if none).
 - uint32          : Address of the game's credits screen (zero if none).
   Credits are displayed after the game is won.